hamiltonbrba/VBA-challenge/README.md

 ## NOTES & Mistakes
 Had trouble figuring out why my Excel workbook wouldn't open with the macros enabled -- Realized I wasn't saving it as a macro-enabled workbook - obvious, but a mistake nonetheless

+## EDITS
+Reincluded the Alphabetical_Testing(finalized).xlsm file and made sure the script worked in that workbook as well -- included it into the repo in case it was needed for review